Spa Startup/General Questions

 For more tips on sanitation, which sanitizer to use and water balance questions stop into Swim Rite Pools and we can teach you how to take care of a spa properly.

 - The waters hot so it’s clean.
 This is false.
-Bacteria loves hot water the only thing that won’t grow in really hot water is algae but, just because the water is clear that does not mean it is sanitary.
-The water still needs sufficient sanitizer and water balance.
+Bacteria love hot water the only thing that will not grow in hot water is algae but, just because the water is clear that does not mean it is sanitary.
+The water still needs sufficient sanitizer the water to be balanced properly balance.

 - Foam in a hot tub is normal.
-This is false foam tells that the water balance and sanitizer is off.
+This is false.
+Foam says that the water balance and sanitizer is off.
 Shampoos, body soap and bather waste leads to foamy water due to insufficient sanitizer.

 - A strong smell of chlorine or bromine means there is too much sanitizer in the spa.
 This is false.
 The smell of chlorine is telling you there is not enough sanitizer in the spa.
 To get rid of this problem, add a non-chlorine shock to the spa.
 Then test your sanitizer level you may need to add sanitizer to the spa.